degrace1/Autonomous-Line-Tracking-Car/README.md

 python camera.py

 ```
-It  will pop up a window shows the capture of the video.
-Put the mouse on this window, press button 'q' in the keyboard, then the camera will be closed.
+It will pop up a window showing the capture of the video.
+Put the mouse on this window, press button 'q' in the keyboard, then the video will be terminated.
 The output video will be saved in the file named 'output.avi' in current folder.

 **note:** To make the test more efficient, please test it in the same background and brightness as the demo.
-And put the colored ball before the camera and move it slowly.
+And put the colored ball before the camera with moving it slowly.

-## Some advice for using this module
+## Some advices for using this module

 - It performs well when the background is simple, without any yellow color components.
 A good brightness with neither too strong nor too weak lightness is also prefered.
-- It may fail to detect the ball in some frames.
+- It may fail to detect the ball in some frames but will work in most cases.
 - It is very sensitive to the light and background.
-After moving on to a new background, we should adjust the parameters. again
+After moving on to a new background, we should adjust the parameters again.

 ### Contact Info:
 - Yubo Du : yubo.du@vanderbilt.edu